-Growing up with deep roots in the Seattle real estate and development community, Tadashi has been a real estate broker in the area for over 20 years.
+Growing up with deep roots in the Seattle real estate and development community, Tadashi has now been a real estate broker in the area for over 20 years.
 In 2007, he dove into learning about sustainability and energy efficiency for homes, shifting his focus and gaining a new passion.
 Tadashi then worked to become an EnergyStar verifier and HERS rater, founded Evergreen Certified, and slowly began building a client base of developers and builders in the Seattle area looking to build green.

 In his efforts to evolve building practices, Dan combines a passion for energy, sustainability, and the natural environment with over 30 years of construction experience.
 He melds knowledge of Passive House, building science, materials selection, and energy resources with his extensive background in hands-on craft, site management, and project troubleshooting.

 A long-time denizen of Seattle, in 2018 Dan joined RDH Building Science as one of their in-house Passive House consultants.
-Additionally, Dan is a Certified Passive House Consultant (CPHC) and an instructor and curriculum developer for the Passive House Institute US’s (PHIUS) Builders Training Program.
+Additionally, Dan is a certified Passive House consultant (CPHC) and an instructor and curriculum developer for the Passive House Institute US’s (PHIUS) Builders Training Program.
 He also serves on the boards of Passive House Northwest and PHIUS and is a constant advocate for municipal and state advances in building practice.

-As the Building Science Manager for TRC and BetterBuiltNW, Dan has completely immersed himself in the discussion of what is required to create high performance buildings and the technologies that operate within them.
+As the Building Science Manager for TRC and BetterBuiltNW, Dan has completely immersed himself in the discussion of what is required to create high-performance buildings and the technologies that operate within them.
 Dan has 25 years of experience working directly for a contractor performing energy audits and ratings, weatherization repairs, consulting, and analysis for private clients in both new construction and the existing buildings market.

 Dan currently provides building science consultation, technical management, market channel development, and training and presentation services for a variety of residential, multifamily, and small business programs across the country.